Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 Change of Grade

-Change of Grade The Instructor and Division Chair must approve a grade change.
+The Instructor and Dean of School must approve a grade change.
 Students wanting to appeal a grade must complete an Academic Grade Appeal form and follow the appeal process.
+Once course is completed per official last day of class, student(s) cannot submit or resubmit coursework for a higher grade.
 Circumstances necessitating a change of grade may include a clerical error made by the instructor or data entry personnel in preparing the grade report or the change of an “Incomplete” grade.
-With the exception of the “I” and the “IP” grade which must be changed by the end of the following semester, a grade may be changed within one academic year from the time it was given.
-Changes of grades for summer courses must be completed by the end of the following Spring semester.
+With the exception of the “I” and the “IP” grade which must be changed by the end of the following semester, a grade may be changed within an academic year from the time it was given.
+Changes of grades for summer courses must be completed by the end of the following summer session.

 Course Change or Cancellation

 Diné College reserves the right to cancel any scheduled course or to change the day, time, location, and/or faculty of any course without notice.
 Students will not be penalized for cancelled courses.
 Tuition is fully refundable.
-Registration, technology, and other applicable activity fees are non-refundable.
+Technology, and other applicable activity fees are non-refundable.

-The Course Substitution Request Form is available at all sites and must be submitted to Records and Admissions.
-The course substitution must be initiated and approved by both the division chair and Academic Dean and given to all applicable chairs for their signatures.
+The Course Substitution Request Form is available at all sites and must be submitted to the Office of the Registrar.
 Students must consult with their assigned advisor prior to graduation.
-Request for course substitution must be approved by the appropriate Division Chair and the Dean of Academics.
+Request for course substitution must be approved by the appropriate Dean of School.

-Students who are currently enrolled in Diné College may apply for credit-by-examination in certain courses by contacting the appropriate Division Academic Dean.
-The Registrar and the Division Chairperson must also grant permission.
+Students who are currently enrolled in Diné College may apply for credit-by-examination in certain courses by contacting the Dean of School.
+The Registrar must also grant permission.
 Students may not petition to challenge a course a second time, nor may they take an exam for a course in which they have previously enrolled.
 Each academic division may have additional qualifications.
 Students must register for examinations by the end of the fourth week of classes.
 Students at the Regional Sites may need to take the exam at the Tsaile Campus.
 Students must pay for the cost of the examination and the tuition fees, which are non-refundable.
 The exam and other division requirements must be passed with a grade of A, B, or C for credit to be given.
-A notation of “Credit by Examination” is placed on the transcript.
+A notation of “Credit by Examination” (CR) is placed on the transcript.
 The grade is included in the total earned credit hours but is not computed in the total grade point average.
 Students should note that Diné College’s credit by examination may not transfer to other colleges and universities.

 Definition of Semester Hour